 - Are you concerned about excavation occurring without locates?
 Call 811 and request a Safety Ticket.

-- You can also file a complaint with the Washington Dig Law Safety Committee - complaint form.
+- You can also file a complaint with the Washington Dig Law Safety Committee -

 Dig Law Safety Committee